The Delta 8 THC Feeling – Compared To D9

 The stages of the high hit in with a sense of mellow through deep body relaxation.
 This goes together with a clear-functioning brain (less of the “foggy” head feels).

 While both 8 and delta 9 can work great to reduce stress, the high with 8 delta is less intoxicating.
 The high feeling comes more gradually, rather than hard-hitting.
+The effects of D8 doesn’t last as long either.

 The endocannabinoid system (ECS) is a biological system in the human body.
 It consists of cannabinoid receptors that accept phytocannabinoids and endocannabinoids.